NATO, Submarines and Looking Back on Tragedy

 I was at a 1960s ride in

-I always wanted to get one of those submarines in the back of the comic books.
+I always want to get one of those submarines in the back of the comic books.
+They're like $6.97.

 Get your own submarine.